tock/book/src/application.md

         $ tockloader erase-apps

-2. Build this application:

-        $ make

-3. Load the application (Note: `tockloader install` automatically searches the current working directory and its subdirectories for Tock binaries.)
+3. Build the application and load it (Note: `tockloader install` automatically searches the current working directory and its subdirectories for Tock binaries.)

-        $ tockloader install
+        $ tockloader install --make

 4. Check that it worked: